 player that is playing up will leave the game at half time.
 The

 younger player that played up will be deemed to have used one of his

 play-ups even though he/she did not play the full game.

 e.
 The practice of moving players 'up' is to be discouraged and used

-only if the older team cannot field a minimum of two substitutes.
-In
+only if the older team cannot field a minimum of

 that event, younger players may be added only to raise the number of